openstack/placement/doc/source/contributor/quick-dev.rst

 ===========================

 .. note:: This is one of many ways to achieve a simple *live* development
-          enviroment for the placement service.
+          environment for the placement service.
 This isn't meant to be the best way, or the only way.
 Its purpose is more to demonstrate the steps involved, so that people can learn from those steps and choose to assemble them in whatever ways work best for them.